aaron1138/Voxel-Stack-Blender/README.md

 Performance is not too bad in Python thanks to Numpy being C under the covers, but if someone would like to port the functionality to native UVTools C# scripting, I would be happy to help.

-### Recent Results
+### Recent Results (Aug 5th Update)

 ![Heads Up Comparison CB Blur 6 vs VBlend Preset - Gale - HSBase - LD4-40px-upShiftedExp(LUT)-Bilateral-PiecewiseLUT](https://github.com/user-attachments/assets/7b0585ce-82d5-4984-865a-40432950c26c)

- - 2025-08-05 - Excellent results as seen above with just a couple tweaks to the processing parameters.
+ - Excellent results as seen above with just a couple tweaks to the processing parameters.
+Takes around 3-7 minutes to process on a higher end PC depending on how many cores you toss at it including UVTools extraction and repackaging of slice file.
- - Input for Voxel-Stack-Blender from Chitubox **not anti-aliased** as the script works better without it.
+ - Input for Voxel-Stack-Blender from Chitubox **not anti-aliased** as per script input requirements.
- - Preset configuration for those results added, presets/Preset-Double-LUT.json.
+ - Preset configuration for those results added, `presets/Preset-Double-LUT.json`.
- - Preset requires user to go to the first LUT and reset the mapping to saved_luts/EXP(LUT)-upShifted.json as well as set correct input / output settings.
+ - Preset requires user to go to the first LUT and reset the mapping to `saved_luts/EXP(LUT)-upShifted.json`.
- - Details of the preset / config (order matters):
+ - More details of the preset below.
-   - Look Down 4 layers / Fixed Distance Fade 40 px
-   - Apply LUT -> File -> EXP(LUT)-upShifted.json
-   - Bilateral Filter, diameter 7, Sigma Color 60, Sigma Space 60
-   - Gaussian Blur, kernel 3x3, Sigma (X, Y) 0.8, 0.8
-   - Apply LUT -> Generated -> Input Min / Max 200-255, Output Min/Max 200-255, Param 2.00 (the sauce here it is brings back down bright whites bled out by the middle 2 filters)
-   - Shows the utility of the segmented / clipped generation setup for LUTs, pre-baked LUTs like EXP(LUT)-upShifted can be pretty closely copied in 1 or 2 piecewise LUTs